carpentries/instructor-training/_episodes/21-carpentries.md

 ### Setting Up

-In order to communicate with learners, and to help us keep track of who's taught what and where, instructors create a website with information about their workshop.
+In order to communicate with learners, and to help us keep track of who has taught what and where, instructors create a website with information about their workshop.

 To ensure unique names for each event,